Burnt Sugar by Avni Doshi

 Burnt Sugar, which was originally published in India in 2019 under the title Girl in White Cotton, is gorgeously vivid, incredibly powerful, and thought-provoking.

-The book, which was longlisted for The Booker Prize, switches between life at the ashram and the modern day, was engaging and original.
-I found it relatable given my prior ashram experience.
+The book, which was longlisted for The Booker Prize, switches between life at the ashram and the present day, was engaging and impactful.

 In her interview with The Booker Prizes, Doshi says that she hopes to release more novels.
-I hope so too, since this was a stunning debut.
+I hope so too, since this was a stellar debut.

 |Photograph by Sharon Haridas|